 Ágata SequeiraIs is a senior researcher fellow of Trans_Urb_Arts project, on urban arts – graffiti, street art, and new muralism.
 Specifically, how urban art has been developing into a specific artworld, and all the implications that derive from that: in terms of urban planning and politics, tourism, the contemporary art world, and its markets, artistic careers.
 Sequeira earned Ph.D. in sociology from University Institute of Lisbon with the thesis "'The City is the Habitat of Art': Street art and the construction of public space in Lisbon.”
 She held M.A. and B.A. in Sociology in the same institution, with the thesis on the reception of public art.
 The main areas of research are sociology and urban ethnography as well as the sociology of art, which is created and displayed in it, the construction of public space and city images, and associative movements and the right to the city.

 Μargarita Κataga studied art history at the American College, Deree College, Athens, art theory and criticism at City University and approaches to curating at St. Martin's School of Art, London.
 She held positions as administrator and communications consultant at various cultural institutions such as Tate Gallery, Jerwood Gallery, Barbican Center, the Athens Concert Hall and the Basil and Elise Goulandris Foundation.
 In 2017 she was assigned editorial coordinator for documenta 14, Athens and Kassel, Germany.
 Since 2000 she has been organizing exhibitions in galleries and alternative spaces in Athens.
-My area of academic study focuses on urban-aesthetic discourses and on issues regarding new materialism on contemporary art.
+Her area of academic study focuses on urban-aesthetic discourses and on issues regarding new materialism on contemporary art.